boldflight/BibleConverter/test_EPUB/output/jer.md

 [4] King Zedekiah of Judah will not escape from the Babylonians.
 He will certainly be handed over to the king of Babylon.
 He must answer personally to the king of Babylon and confront him face to face.
 [5] Zedekiah will be carried off to Babylon and will remain there until I have fully dealt with him.
 I, the **Lord**, affirm it!
 Even if you continue to fight against the Babylonians, you cannot win.’”

-[6] So now, Jeremiah said, “The **Lord’**s message came to me, [7] ‘Hanamel, the son of your uncle Shallum, will come to you soon.
+[6] So now, Jeremiah said, “The **Lord**'s message came to me, [7] ‘Hanamel, the son of your uncle Shallum, will come to you soon.
 He will say to you, “Buy my field at Anathoth because you are entitled as my closest relative to buy it.”’
-[8] And then my cousin Hanamel did come to me in the courtyard of the guardhouse in keeping with the **Lord’**s message.
+[8] And then my cousin Hanamel did come to me in the courtyard of the guardhouse in keeping with the **Lord**'s message.
 He said to me, ‘Buy my field that is at Anathoth in the territory of the tribe of Benjamin.
 Buy it for yourself since you are entitled as my closest relative to take possession of it for yourself.’
 When this happened, I recognized that the **Lord** had indeed spoken to me.
 [9] So I bought the field at Anathoth from my cousin Hanamel.
 I weighed out seven ounces of silver and gave it to him to pay for it.
 [10] I signed the deed of purchase, sealed it, and had some men serve as witnesses to the purchase.
 I weighed out the silver for him on a scale.
 [11] There were two copies of the deed of purchase.
 One was sealed and contained the order of transfer and the conditions of purchase.
 The other was left unsealed.